matteobaccan/owner/README.md

         void list(PrintWriter out);
     }

-You can use them to print the resolved properties (and eventual overrides that may occur with the LoadType.MERGE explained before) to the console:
+You can use them to print the resolved properties (and eventual overrides that may occur with the `LoadType.MERGE` load policy explained before) to the console:

     ServerConfig cfg = ConfigFactory.create(ServerConfig.class);
     cfg.list(System.out);

 Those two methods are *not* specified into `Config` interface to leave to the programmer the liberty to have them or not.
-If you want to have one of those methods in all your properties mapping interface you can define an adapter interface
+If you want to have those methods, or just one of them, in all your properties mapping interface you can define an adapter interface like the following:
-like:

     public interface MyConfig extends Config {
         void list(PrintStream out);